KenKundert/nestedtext/doc/techniques.rst

 writing it back out), one often wants to undo any changes that were made to the keys when reading the documents.
 These modifications would be due to key normalization or key de-duplication.
-This is easily accomplished by simply retaining the keymap from the original load and passing it to the dumper by way of the *map_keys* argument.
+This is easily accomplished by simply retaining the keymap from the original load and passing it to the dumper via the *keymap* argument.

 .. code-block:: python